Diversity and Work Environment Initiatives That Make Casio a Great Place to Work

 Casio has also adopted and uses a follow-up system for persons with disabilities throughout the group.
 This system is intended to constantly aim for the most suitable environment in light of the opinions of both the workplace and persons with disabilities by conducting periodic interviews after a person with disabilities joins the company so they are not left alone to face any anxieties or problems.
 The interviews help to quickly resolve any problems, check aptitude for work duties based on actual performance of those duties, and facilitate the provision of care if a disability has changed with the passage of time.
 In ways like this, Casio is working hard to increase the retention rate.
 Casio also invites sign language interpreters to company events to help convey information to the hearing impaired.

-A working group in the Diversity Project is advancing community development for persons with disabilities.
-It is carrying out initiatives aimed at making Casio an easier place to keep working by incorporating the opinions of persons with disabilities regarding issues such as environmental retrofitting focused on ensuring safety, measures to increase awareness in workplaces where persons with disabilities work, and measures to further establish their position in the workplace.
+Casio is carrying out initiatives aimed at making it an easier place to keep working by incorporating the opinions of persons with disabilities regarding issues such as environmental retrofitting focused on ensuring safety, measures to increase awareness in workplaces where persons with disabilities work, and measures to further establish their position in the workplace.

-Furthermore, Casio introduced commuting support measures for employees with disabilities, thereby allowing them to work staggered hours.
+Furthermore, Casio introduced commuting support measures for employees with disabilities, thereby allowing them to work staggered hours in October 2015.
 The aim was to reduce obstacles and secure safety during commuting, according to the nature of the employee’s disability.
 This move was in response to requests from employees with disabilities, and also addressed legal requirements to prevent discrimination against people with disabilities by providing reasonable accommodation of their needs.

 The company aims to create an environment in which all Casio employees can work enthusiastically and enjoy job satisfaction, regardless of level of ability.
 Casio actively hires people who display creativity and have the desire to work and take on challenges, and gives them a stage on which to play an active role.